 Higgs was awarded the coveted 1997 Dirac Medal from the Institute of Physics.
 He even received a medal named in his honor, the Higgs Medal from the Royal Society of Edinburgh in 2012.
 His discovery of the Higgs Boson earned him the ultimate honor, the Nobel Prize in Physics in 2013, shared with François Englert.

 Mikhail “Misha” Arkadyevich Shifman is a theoretical physicist who is currently Ida Cohen Fine Professor of Theoretical Physics, William I. Fine Theoretical Physics Institute, University of Minnesota.
-Prior to his appointment at the University of Minnesota he was a physicist at the Institute for Theoretical and Experimental Physics in Moscow, Russia.
+Prior to his appointment at the University of Minnesota he was a physicist at the Moscow Institute of Physics and Technology.
 Misha Shifman is well-known in the physics community for important contributions to a field known as quantum chromodynamics, a theory of the strong interactions between fundamental particles such as quarks and gluons.

 Misha is known for the discovery of the so-called ”Penguin Mechanism,” which describes changes in quark behavior.
 He is also known for contributions to understanding how gluons work, such as the so-called gluon condensates.
 These areas of physics are fundamental to our understanding of how things fit together in what’s known as the Standard Model of physics.